-Pugs first appeared in Europe during the 16th Century and were developed as a breed in the Netherlands.
-They became increasingly popular after becoming the official dog of the Dutch Royal House, The House of Orange.
+Pugs first appeared in Europe during the 16th century and were developed as a breed in the Netherlands.
+They became increasingly popular after becoming the official dog of the Dutch Royal House, the House of Orange.

 The breed was introduced to the UK after William of Orange (King William III) and his wife, Queen Mary II, became King and Queen in 1688.
 Pugs arrived in the United States in the 19th century.
 The breed was first recognized by the American Kennel Club in 1885.

-Pug Temperament and Characteristics
+Pug temperaments and characteristics

 Despite being a small breed, Pugs are known for their big, lovable personalities and clownish antics.
 They were developed to be sociable companion dogs.